(Klik di pikja insait wey to see video for dis lesson)

 def execute_code(code):

-# Simulate execution of code and return mock data
+# Try run code for play and return fake data

 return {"data": f"Executed: {code}"}